AndreMoller/nosqlProjectKeyTracker/readme.md

 The web interface is used to display data and create a new account.
 The c# application is used to log keypresses.
 To use the C# application you must first create an account in the web interface

+## Misc info

+All querys to the database is done in /webServer/server.js

 ## run using public server

 1. Open http://83.233.156.14:5000/ in a webbrowser to run the web interface